viacheslav-athena/scripts/README.md

 # Errors

 If you have errors - look comments in the install script.
-And dont for get to install the same versions of OpenCV and Contrib
+And dont forget to install the same versions of OpenCV and Contrib

 ### Authors